 In 2011, the K-Sea Transportation Partnership Incorporated was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

-In 2017, the tug was phased out of active service.
-And, was "laid up" at Lake Union in Seattle, Washington.
+In 2020, the tug was phased out of active service and was "laid up" at Tacoma, Washington.

 Powered by two, sixteen cylinder, EMD 16-645-E2 diesel engines.
 Turning two, cast steel, fixed pitch propellers.
 She was a twin screw tug, rated at 5,750 horsepower.